Usbac/borealis/docs/en/stdlib/socket.md

 `getOption(object socket, number option): number`

 Returns the specified socket option of the given socket.

+In case of errors, `null` will be returned.

 ```borealis
 # Will return true if the socket permits sending of broadcast messages.